Counselling

 I have many years of experience in a range of settings working with children, adolescents, young adults and adults within schools, organisations, the community and the NHS, facilitating groups and one-to-one sessions.
 I also have my own private practice in Margate.

 Alice is available for individual sessions on a Tuesday afternoon.
-She also runs the Art Therapy group on a Tuesday evening, but this is not currently taking place.
+She also runs the Art Therapy group on a Tuesday evening, which will be starting again in January 2025.

 Libby